Hospitals 101

 Hospital costs in Colorado are much better than the U.S. average.
 In the most recent analysis of health expenditures by state, hospital costs in Colorado were $692 lower for each person than the U.S. average.

-Colorado hospitals provide over 86K jobs and support nearly 8% of all employment in Colorado.
-In rural areas, hospital employees represent an even larger share of the community impact by providing nearly 16K jobs and $1.03B of labor expenses.
+Colorado hospitals provide or support 100K jobs in the state.
+In rural areas, hospital employees represent a large share of the community impact by providing nearly 16K jobs and $1.03B of labor expenses.

 - Colorado hospitals train over 1.3K of tomorrow’s physicians per year through residency programs within the federal Graduate Medical Education program.